 A delicious guilt-free yet decadent banana bread made with healthier ingredients such as coconut oil, maple syrup and unsweetened cocoa.
 Every bite will be chocolate-y, with the crunchiness of Pecan nuts and the sweetness of ripe bananas.
 It will be your favorite breakfast, snack, dessert!

-Banana Bread is one of those foods that I’ve always seen in movies and tv shows when I was growing up in Italy and wondered how it tasted like.
+Banana Bread is one of those foods that I’ve always seen in movies and tv shows when I was growing up in Italy and wondered how it tasted.
 Wondering why it was shaped like a loaf and why was it called bread.
 Wondering if people were crazy enough to make a savory bread with bananas or if it was just a banana cake.

 When I started experimenting with cooking, apart from making the classic Italian recipes, I was always drawn to try international food.
 The ingredients to make Asian food were almost impossible to find in Italy.
 So mostly I was trying other European recipes and American recipes.